-Overview of Core Projects
+Overview of Current Projects

 Changing Climates: A corpus-based investigation of discourses around global warming, energy and mobilities in Brazil and Britain.